ybing2093-ops/psi-delta-structural-gaps/README.md

 > Public record • reviewable • falsifiable (by counterexample or proof)

 ## What this repository is
 This repository publishes a technical longform paper.
-It does not ask for endorsement or permission.
 It does one thing: it places a reviewable, falsifiable framework into the public record, so anyone can test it with counterexamples or proofs.